 If you are a small business, the Cash Accounting Scheme is designed to make accounting for and paying VAT easier.
-If your taxable turnover is between £350,000 and £600,000 a year, or €1,000,000 in the Republic of Ireland, you can arrange to account for VAT on the basis of cash received and paid, rather than the invoice date or time of supply.
+If your taxable turnover is between specified limits, you can arrange to account for VAT on the basis of cash received and paid, rather than the invoice date or time of supply.

 If you want to use the Cash Accounting Scheme, you don't need to apply.
 You can start using this scheme when you begin using Sage 50 Accounts.
-For information on how to set up Sage 50 Accounts to use the Cash Accounting Scheme, see your online help.
+For information about how to set up Sage 50 Accounts to use the Cash Accounting Scheme, see your main F1 help.